 Corporate Social Responsibility (CSR)

-If your audience cares about your brand’s impact on communities and the environment, you need to (9) define a digital CSR strategy.
-By showing what your brand is doing to improve its industry and the world, you can increase revenue, customer loyalty, and more.
+If your audience cares about your brand’s impact on communities and the environment, you need to (9) define a CSR strategy and communicate about your efforts.
+By showing what your brand is doing to improve its own practices and its industry, you can increase revenue, customer loyalty, and more.

 This is especially important if your industry has been criticized for its unsustainable practices, like (10) the fashion industry.
 But every website is concerned, as (11) the Internet’s environmental footprint is significant.
 The good news is that SEO professionals can help reduce it.